sadila69/life-exp-study-pricing/README.md

 _Interpretation_: An A/E near 1.0 suggests mortality experience aligns with expected.
 Ratios >1.0 indicate higher actual deaths than expected, while <1.0 suggests lower mortality.

+*Interpretation*: This plot compares actual deaths in the simulated portfolio against expected deaths from a standard mortality table.
+An A/E ratio near 1.0 means experience aligns with assumptions, while values above 1.0 indicate higher mortality and values below 1.0 indicate lower mortality.
+This type of **experience study** is a core actuarial task, helping insurers validate pricing and adjust assumptions.